shiva177/whatsapp-chat-analyzer/README.md

 ## Contributions

 Contributions are always welcome!
 If you want to contribute to this project, feel free to fork it, make changes, and submit a pull request.

-## Contact

-If you have any questions or suggestions, feel free to contact us at codeshubh@gmail.com.

 ## Acknowledgements